pc1991/Cirrhosis/README.md

 19) Prothrombin: prothrombin time in seconds [s]
 20) Stage: histologic stage of disease (1, 2, 3, or 4)

+# Correlation Matrix & Scatter Plot of the Relationship b/w N_Days & Alk_Phos

 ![Correlation Matrix of Relationship between N_Days and Alk_Phos](https://user-images.githubusercontent.com/87962854/132109467-70a01934-9f83-4923-b139-142096294855.png)

 ![GG Stats Plot of Relationship between N_Days and Alk_Phos](https://user-images.githubusercontent.com/87962854/132109478-d43f118f-9c4d-421b-a011-9a21573b75bb.png)

+The above graphs describe how linear the relationship is between the variables.
+In common sense terms, they simply prove that as the days increase without treatment, the alkaline phosphatase continues to rise causing further liver damage.

+# Predictive Relationship b/w the Patient & the Severity of the Patient's Condition

 ![Predictive Relationship between Patient   Severity of Condition](https://user-images.githubusercontent.com/87962854/132109508-135e0fe1-62c6-44b9-be83-f79fe143c941.png)

+# Quantile-Quantile Plot of the Cirrhosis Linear Model

 ![QQ Plot on the Cirrhosis Linear Model](https://user-images.githubusercontent.com/87962854/132109514-132c377f-a543-440a-a7ca-a73f9778614d.png)